 Spend two nights in Caldera, then start float trip.

-You will be glad you selected this adventure.
+This is our nations least visited National Park or Monument.
+It really quite an adventure.
 Floating through “the gate” is an experience that is well know in the rafting community but few have experienced.

 Dates: We setup up custom dates for this trip.
 We take you when you can go.
 We know the best times to go.

 The second half of June through early July for hiking, birding and wildflowers.
 It’s a very scenic float.

 Late July through August for fishing expeditions.

 Are you looking for a true expedition?
 Aniakchak National Monument is the United States’ least visited national monument .
 It’s so far away from anywhere.
 If you are a true adventure addict and enjoy getting off the beaten path to do some exploring, this trip is a once in a lifetime experience.

 Ouzel expeditions has the most experience on the Aniakchak River in Aniakchak National Monument.
 We’ve been rafting it for over 30 years.
 Just ask the Park Service.
 They often have people call us about what it’s like there and when to go there, since even some of the park service members haven’t been there.
 Ouzel is also the only outfitter who guides fishing trips on the Aniakchak River.

 Aniakchak caldera pictured above with Surprise Lake inside lies some 400 miles southwest of Anchorage.
 It’s an hour and a half one way in a Beaver under the best weather conditions, from King Salmon.
 You can see the upper inlet stream, the outlet of the lake through the gate.
 There are hanging glaciers near the Gates.

 The Aniakchak dumps in the Pacific Ocean on the south side of the Alaska Peninsula.
 It’s a two stage river.
 The upper half is pretty much downhill all the way.
 The second half is a leisurely slow fishing river with almost no drop per mile.
 Just getting to the river is worth the trip.